bawanyadam/glassleaf/README.md

 # Glassleaf

 **Glassleaf** — a minimalist, private single-page app for converting ePub → PDF with drag-and-drop upload, live progress polling, and expiring downloads.
-Built with a FastAPI backend (Calibre `ebook-convert`) and a liquid-glass inspired frontend.
+Built with a FastAPI backend (Calibre `ebook-convert`) and a simple, clean frontend.

 ---